Piyush-main/IIT-DH-BIOMETRIC_SYSTEM/README.md

 # IIT Dharwad ESP32 Biometric Attendance Portal

-Web management portal for an ESP32 + Raspberry Pi based fingerprint attendance system deployed at IIT Dharwad.
+Web management portal for an ESP32 based fingerprint attendance system deployed at IIT Dharwad.
 This repo is the **web platform** only — students, professors, courses, enrollments, and attendance records.
 Fingerprint capture and offline sync are handled by Raspberry Pi services that talk to